confidential-computing/governance/project-liaison.md

-# Project Mentors
+# Project Liaisons

-The [CCC Project Progression Policy](project-progression-policy.md) explains that each project accepted by the CCC will be assigned a Technical Advisory Council (TAC) representative that will serve as a sponsor to champion the project and provide mentorship as needed.
+The [CCC Project Progression Policy](project-progression-policy.md) explains that each project accepted by the CCC will be assigned a Technical Advisory Council (TAC) representative that will serve as a sponsor to champion the project and provide guidance as needed.

 ## Responsibilities

-Responsibilities of the mentor include:
+Responsibilities of the liaison include:

 1. Assist the project in creating a [growth plan](growth-plans.md).